-Click on the above Title to link to an article on the AAMFT blog that explains the differences between Marriage and Family Therapists and other mental health professional.
+What are the differences between Marriage and Family Therapists and other mental health professionals?

 Gender identity is typically defined as the concept of the self as male or female.
 But the reality of gender identity is far more complex since gender variance is not uncommon.
 For example, gender identity may differ from an individual’s birth-assigned gender.
 Transgender people include those whose gender identity does not match their assigned gender.
 And transgender people differ.
 While some experience distress and want to live as the other gender, this is not true of all transgender individuals (Cohen-Kettenis & Pfafflin, 2010).
 And gender identity is different than sexual orientation (e.g., a transwoman who identifies as a woman although their birth sex was male, may be straight, gay, or bisexual).